huntdatacenter/docs/docs/troubleshooting/connection.md

 ### No phone

 Unfortunately, you do need a phone to connect to your lab.
-You will use this both for your two-step verification code each time you log in and in our user identification process.
+You will use this both for your two-step verification each time you access your lab, and we use your phone registration as part of our user identification process.

 ### Deactivated account